 gtid_mode=ONand has cloned from a donor with

 gtid_executedGTID set from the donor is applied on the recipient.
-If the recipient is cloned from a slave already in the topology, replication channels on the recipient that use GTID auto-positioning (as specified by the
+If the recipient is cloned from a replica already in the topology, replication channels on the recipient that use GTID auto-positioning (as specified by the

 MASTER_AUTO_POSITIONoption on the